Is it possible to calculate the virality of a project? What is k-factor? Which formulas do you need to use for this?

 k-factor = (Installs — Paid installs) / Paid installs

-In this case, we calculate the number of players invited by "paid" users.
-But if all the app users, not only those attracted by money, share information about the app, we can change the denominator to take this detail into account.
+In this case, we calculate the number of players invited by paid users.
+However, if all the app users, not only those acquired by money, share information about the app, we can change the denominator to take this detail into account.

 k-factor = (Installs — Paid installs) / Active users

-Perhaps this is the most optimal and universal formula that does not depend on parameters that we cannot always accurately rate.
+Perhaps this is the most optimal and universal formula of k-factor that does not depend on parameters that we cannot always accurately rate.

-Virality is one of the most important indicators of a project.
-It points at an app’s ability to grow organically and without costs for users’ acquisition.
+Virality is one of the most important metrics of a project.
+It points at the app’s ability to grow organically and without costs for users’ acquisition.
 It also characterizes the app’s growth speed and popularity in the market.

 We can drive virality by motivating users to share information about our product.
 However, if we want to succeed and make those users like us, it has to be excellent.
 In this case only we may achieve high k-factor results, bringing it closer to 1.